-Create a crest that incorporates the missions and branches of this new business.
+I worked with the distillery owner to craft a crest that incorporates the missions and branches of his new business.

 I created a brand style guide to be a springboard for other branded communications.